 Negotiate with multiple carriers

 Shipping cost is one of the most important factors to staying competitive in the e-commerce’s industry.
 Through experience, I was able to find ways to trim my shipping cost.
 Most small business owners are unaware they have negotiating power.
 Don’t be afraid to negotiate with multiple carriers to see which company will give you the lowest rates.
 Because when carriers know they are vying for your business they will have an incentive to offer more competitive pricing.
-Let the carrier agents know about your business and give them a brief rundown on your strategy to grow.
-As shipping rates are determined by your volume.
-Another thing to help lower your cost of shipping is by using packaging provided by the carriers.
+Another thing to help lower the cost of shipping is using the packaging provided by the carriers.
 UPS, FedEx and USPS all offer free boxes and bags.
 I was able to save over 65% of my packaging cost just by switching to Flat Rate Boxes provided by USPS.
-You can also use recycled packaging to lower your packaging cost.
+You can also use recycled packaging to lower your packaging costs.
 Remember to always negotiate for better rates as your business continues to grow. – Thanks to Lisa Chu from www.blacknbianco.com

 As a small e-commerce business owner, I’ve often struggled to pay for packaging to ship my products.
 I’ve managed to save money on packaging costs simply be reusing packaging that I get in the mail.
 Bubble wrap, packing peanuts and boxes can all be expensive when you’re having to buy them regularly, but these items can all be reused multiple times.
 I even ask friends and family to give me their spare packaging too! – Thanks to Max from Fish Tanks Bank